Approximate Time: one hour

 Make a plastic shopping bag holder from a shirt sleeve.
 This one was my mom's (gee! she would be so proud of me!)

 To organize your plastic bags, try making a plastic bag dispenser.
 With the plastic bag dispenser, you can now store your plastic bags nicely.
-Simply fold each plastic bag and drop it into the dispenser and retrieve it at the bottom of the box when you need it.

 A sleeve that zips out of a jacket makes a good plastic bag dispenser.